dhruvpandey5439/Applied-Math-Research-2026/CONCEPTS_LEARNED.md

   - Why it mattered here: confirmed statistically (not just by eye) via the squared-returns autocorrelation result below.
 Direct motivation for including GARCH as one of the classical models later, since GARCH is specifically built to forecast volatility using this clustering pattern.

-  Fat tails: financial returns have more extreme days (big gains/losses) than a normal bell-curve distribution would predict.
+ ** Fat tails:** financial returns have more extreme days (big gains/losses) than a normal bell-curve distribution would predict.
 Confirmed numerically using skewness and kurtosis on the Day 1 returns histogram.

-Lookahead bias / data leakage: Accidentally letting a model "see" future information when building a feature meant to predict that future.
+**Lookahead bias / data leakage:** Accidentally letting a model "see" future information when building a feature meant to predict that future.
 If a feature for "today" secretly includes tomorrow's actual data, results in testing will look great but be meaningless in real life, since that information wouldn't exist yet at prediction time.

-Why it mattered here: Every FEATURE column uses .shift(1) or similar (pulling from the past).
+  - Why it mattered: Every FEATURE column uses .shift(1) or similar (pulling from the past).
 Only the TARGET columns (target_direction, target_return) use .shift(-1) (pulling tomorrow's value), because defining the answer we want to predict is the one legitimate place to reference the future.

-3. Machine Learning
+## Machine Learning

 (To be filled in starting Phase 3 -- Ridge/Logistic Regression, Random Forest, XGBoost -- and Phase 4, LSTM.
 Concepts coming: overfitting,